-My interests lie broadly in the fields of comparative and international law and legal and political theory, with a particular focus on multiculturalism, minority rights, and citizenship.
+My interests lie broadly in the fields of comparative and international law and legal and political theory, with a particular focus on minority rights, immigration, and citizenship.
 My doctoral research is on the topic of linguistic justice and immigration in Europe.

 In the course of my doctoral studies, I have been a visiting researcher at King’s College London and the University of Edinburgh, and have taught at Edinburgh School of Law.
 I have also acted as a consultant to the Council of Europe’s anti-racism human rights monitoring body, the European Commission against Racism and Intolerance.
 I am editor-in-chief of the European Journal of Legal Studies and a former coordinator of the EUI’s Constitutionalism and Politics Working Group.

 Before coming to the EUI, I was a trainee at the Council of Europe, an intern at the European Centre for Minority Issues, and a research assistant at the Europa-Universität Flensburg.
 I received my B.A. and M.Phil. from the University of Bristol and my LL.M. from the EUI.